nxrighthere/UnrealCLR/API/ActorEventType.md

 `OnActorEndCursorOver` 4
 Called when the mouse cursor is moved off an actor if mouse over events are enabled in the player controller

+<a name='ActorEventType-OnActorClicked'></a>
+`OnActorClicked` 5
+Called when the mouse button is clicked while the mouse is over an actor if click events are enabled in the player controller

+<a name='ActorEventType-OnActorReleased'></a>
+`OnActorReleased` 6
+Called when the mouse button is released while the mouse is over an actor if click events are enabled in the player controller